FocusTethering all truth claims to sound, rational argument

 OriginatedAncient (but the most influential formalized versions began to appear in the 1600s)

 SynopsisRationalism positions reason as both the source and the measure of sound knowledge – that is, Rationalism is the belief that valid knowledge is based in reason without the aid of the sense.
 It begins with the assumption that reality has a logical structure.
 Hence, all versions of Rationalism privilege formal, deductive logic.
 Some versions also permit other Modes of Reasoning, provided the reasoner is explicitly aware of the mode being used and the purpose for its application.
 However, while the frame does accept that the senses are necessary for actual knowledge, information from the senses is to be doubted.
 That is, all sensory-based interpretations must be rationally defensible.
-Prominent associated discourses include:
+Associated discourses include:

 - Cartesianism (Rene Descartes; 1600s), which deploys deductive reasoning (assumed to be gifted from an infallible God) to build on assumed-to-be inarguable-truths (“innate ideas”) to generate imagined-to-be-unimpeachable assertions.